bennettslin/music_abdp/README.md

 ##Known issues

-- When the user favourites a song, sometimes wrong song is being saved.
-Possibly because a single class variable is being used to store each user's quiz song.
-- Player does not automatically start on mobile.
+- Player does not automatically start on mobile devices?

 ##Contributions